tushar-marine/We/README.md

 ### 3. Registration and Fees

 1. Committee has power to increase and decrease amount of fees.
-2. Committe can collect member and stop collecting member in any time.
+2. Committee can collect member and stop collecting member in any time.

-### 4. Duty of Commitee Member
+### 4. Duty of Committee Member

 **President**